William Simons

 Clifford William Cumberbatch Simons (17 November 1940 – 21 June 2019) was a Welsh actor best known for his role as PC Alf Ventress in Heartbeat, a role he played from 1992 to 2010.

 Early life

 Simons was born on 17 November 1940 in Swansea where his father was stationed in the Second World War and he grew up in South Wales until the family moved to North London.
 He started acting as a child, appearing in the films No Place for Jennifer (1950), Where No Vultures Fly (1951) and West of Zanzibar (1954).
-He then suffered from severe acne, which caused him to prefer working backstage as a stage manager for four years before deciding to become an adult actor.
+He then suffered from severe acne as a teenager, which caused him to prefer working backstage as a stage manager for four years before deciding to become an adult actor.
 Later in life, he would become a patron of the charity Changing Faces, which supports people with facial deformities.

 Heartbeat

 Simons played PC Ventress for the entire 18-year run of Heartbeat.
 Although playing a heavy smoker, Simons was a non-smoker in real life and was given herbal cigarettes to play the part.
 The character is a policeman that lacks in the physical side but makes up for that with his ‘local knowledge’.
 Ventress is the longest serving officer for much of the drama and occasionally in a role as acting sergeant when Blaketon, Craddock and Merton are absent.
 In later series of the drama, Ventress is forced to retire from the force but continues as a civilian member of the team and also helps Oscar Blaketon (Derek Fowlds) in a private investigatory role.
 Simons appeared in 355 episodes of Heartbeat, more than any other actor.